V-G-spec/DLProject-MLP/src/Readme.md

 After setting the working directory in the files, run `feature_analysis_mlp.ipynb` and `feature_analysis_vgg.ipynb` to conduct feature analysis

 All the data loaded by the scripts can be found here: [Google Drive Link](https://drive.google.com/drive/folders/1LVX-Qd6mpycTucePQl6INerHgdfTzkPc?usp=sharing).
-Place all files you download in the folder this ReadMe is located in.
+Place all files you download in the `Dictionary_Learning` folder.